opendatalabcz/speech2text/README.md

 git clone https://github.com/opendatalabcz/speech2text.git
 ```

 Now, it is necessary to also clone the DeepSpeech repo, since cloning it for each image build is rather impossible (aprox.
-1.8 GB).
+1.5 GB).
 That requires the git-lfs extension for git -- [here](https://git-lfs.github.com/).
 Clone it:
 ```
 git clone https://github.com/mozilla/DeepSpeech.git
 ```

-Now we have both repos next to each other.
-Now you should be ready to build a docker image.
-Let's switch to speech2text directory and use make to build the image (if you wish to change the image/container names, head to the Makefile and look for "I_NAME"/"C_NAME" parameters):
+Now, we've got both repos next to each other.
+Next, you can build the docker image.
+Let's switch to speech2text directory and use make to build the image (if you wish to change the image/container names or mounted directories, head to the Makefile and look for "I_NAME"/"C_NAME" or "HOST_SHARED_DIR" parameters):
 ```
 cd speech2text
 make build